 Do you have a rifle chambered in 300 PRC that you’re itching to take on a hunt?

 Book an incredible black bear hunt here.

 Enjoy this article about the 300 Precision Rifle Cartridge?
 Please share it with your friends on Facebook and Twitter.

 J Scott Olmstead’s article for The American Hunter was used as references for the history of the 300 PRC.
 The Hornady 10th Edition (p574-585) reloading manual (and their online supplement) provided data to compare their size and recoil of the .300 Win Mag and 300 PRC.
 The data used to compare the trajectory of the cartridges was obtained from Hornady (here, and here).
 Maximum pressure for the .300 Win Mag and maximum pressure and cartridge dimensions for the 300 PRC were obtained from SAAMI (p172 for the .300 Win Mag) and here for the 300 PRC.
+Case capacity information for the 300 Win Mag and 300 PRC were obtained from Chuck Hawks (here) and from Hornady.
 I used Shooters Calculator to compare trajectories, wind drift, and recoil for the cartridges.

 NEXT: BEST GIFTS FOR HUNTERS